 It is advisable to establish agreed Terms of Reference at an early stage to guide the activities of the Steering Group.
 The name and membership of the group will need to be agreed and a draft set of terms is listed below which covers conduct of meetings and functions of the group.

 Conduct of meetings:

 Functions of the group:

-There are many benefits both for programme administrators and applicants of consortia working.
+There are many benefits both for the Fund and for applicants of consortia working.
 At a practical level, good value for money will be achieved through, for example, eliminating duplication of effort, using economies of scale to good effect and sharing experience and expertise.
 At programme level, the themed-bid consortium approach will deliver the basis for a coherent, managed body of content consistent with other major national initiatives.
 It will also offer added value and greater potential for sustainability.

-The NOF-digi programme, for example, defined three models of consortia working:
+The Programme defines three models of consortia working:

 Managing a consortial project is more complex than running a project from one organisation.
 There are inevitable additional politics to negotiate, more complex finances to manage, an increased need for good communications, particularly between teams and individuals at different locations, and more complicated planning.
 Whilst more frequent progress meetings may be desirable, there is an increased cost associated with bringing people together face-to-face and video-conferencing or conference calls are ways of achieving discussion without unnecessary expenditure.